Swegbloo/AMD-FVC/README.md

 # AMD-VC
-Added Mass &amp; Damping of a Vertical Cylinder
+Added Mass &amp; Damping of a Floating Vertical Cylinder